Hit07/TRANSLATOR-Android-Studio/README.md

 # TRANSLATOR
-Mobile app development using android studio
+# Mobile app development using android studio

-Created a solution that allow users to understand ‘the dialect by using the mobile application.
+Created a solution that allow users to understand the dialect by using the mobile application.

 • Developed using Android Studio to create the mobile application which is compatible android phones.